The Rudin-Kisler ordering of P-points under $\mathfrak{b} = \mathfrak{c}$: Applications: RK-ordering of P-points

+\begin{quest} What is the least ordinal $\alpha $ such that there exists an unbounded embedding of $\alpha $ into the set of P-points \footnote{ A recent paper by D. Raghavan and J. L. Verner \cite{Rag-Ver} showed that under $\lozenge$, the cardinal $\omega_1$ is the answer, but we steal do not know the answer in terms of cardinal invariants which, as we suppose, play an important role in this domain.}? \end{quest}

-A. Blass also proved \cite[Theorem 8]{Blass1} that, under $\mathfrak{p}= \mathfrak{c}$, there is an order embedding of the real line in the set of P-points.
+A. Blass \cite[Theorem 8]{Blass1} also proved that, under $\mathfrak{p}= \mathfrak{c}$, there is an order-embedding of the real line into the set of P-points.
 We will prove the same fact, but under $\mathfrak{b}=\mathfrak{c}$ .
-Our proof is based on the original idea of the set X of A. Blass.
-Therefore we quote the beginning of his proof, and then use our machinery.
+Our proof is based on the original idea of set X defined by A. Blass.
+Therefore, we quote the beginning of his proof, and then use our machinery.

-\begin{thm} ($\mathfrak{b}=\mathfrak{c}$) There exists an order embedding of the real line in the set of P-points. \end{thm}
+\begin{thm} ($\mathfrak{b}=\mathfrak{c}$) There exists an order-embedding of the real line into the set of P-points. \end{thm}